 13) Cat Tails - Perhaps counter intuitively, a good source of tinder which can be found by bodies of water such as ponds, lakes and slow moving rivers and streams.
 Harvest the large seed pods and preferably, allow to try.
 Interestingly, even in relatively humid conditions, the seed pods remain dry inside if in tact.
 Break the seed pods apart, fluff up the fibers and ignite with spark or flame.
 Not long lived but will produce a decent burst of heat.

-14) Steel Wool - Try obtaining the finest grade of wire wool possible.
+14) Steel Wool (and 9v battery) - Try obtaining the finest grade of wire wool possible.
 The finer the grade, the easier it will be to light.
 Wire wool will easily light with a flame.
 Interestingly, it is also possible to light wire wool using a 9 volt square battery.
 Simply touch both contacts simultaneously against the wire wool.
 Essentially, this will create a short circuit and will begin a chain reaction which is fairly quick.
 This can also be carried out using two AA batteries in series.

 15) Brasso - This is basically wire wool treated with chemicals.
 Much more flammable than wire wool alone.
 Also comes conveniently in a durable tin, making it easy to transport and store.